Is Weed Legal in South Africa?

 Consumption: The Constitutional Court’s ruling is that people may use cannabis only at their homes.

-Sales: Dealing cannabis in South Africa is still illegal.
-In a document released by the South African Police Service, it has been stated that the arrests made for the possession of dagga with suspicion of dealing can only be carried out if the individual was carrying 3kgs worth of cannabis.
+Selling Marijuana: Dealing cannabis in South Africa is still illegal.
+In a document released by the South African Police Service, it has been stated that arrests made for the possession of dagga with suspicion of dealing can only be carried out if the individual was carrying 3kgs worth of cannabis.

 Medicines Control Council: The South African regulatory body for drugs, the Medicines Control Council, used to classify cannabis as a Schedule 7 substance, which meant that it had no medicinal value and was illegal to cultivate, analyze, possess, research, use, sell or supply without authorization from the Department of Health.